jurijzahn8019/aws-sdk-paginate-list/README.md

 ![vscode_intellisense_kms](./docs/images/vscode_intellisense_kms.png)

-But even if there are no pammings for certain types (PRs are welcome 😀) You can supply own config and metadata
+But even if there are no mappings for certain types (PRs are welcome 😀) You can supply own config and metadata

 ```ts